AAdewunmi/URL-Shortener-FastAPI-Python/README.md

 ## 5. How To Use:

 i.
-Open project in prefered IDE.
+Open project in preferred IDE.
 I'm using PyCharm.

 ii.
 Run the live server using uvicorn.